-Micro-Purchase \$0.01 - \$2,999.99 Purchase of goods, services, or equipment with a total cost of \$2,999.99 or less do not require quotes or offers but are to be distributed equitably among qualified suppliers.
+Туре Purchase Range Description Micro-Purchase / "Spot" \$0.01 to Purchase of goods, services, or equipment with a total Purchase \$9,999.99 cost less than \$10,000.00 do not require quotes or offers but are to be distributed equitably among qualified suppliers.
 Purchases must be approved by the Program or Department Director or their designee.
-Simplified Acquisitions (Small \$3,000 - \$24,999.99 Purchases within this threshold require the solicitation of quotes or offers from an adequate number of qualified sources if the Independent Cost Estimate is in this range.
-Purchases over \$3,000 must be made

-Purchases) Level 1 by the Procurement Department and approved by the Program or Department Director or their designee prior to award.
-Simplified Acquisitions (Small Purchases) Level 2 \$25,000 - \$49,999.99 Purchases within this threshold require the solicitation of quotes or offers from an adequate number of qualified sources if the Independent Cost Estimate is in this range.
-Purchases over \$25,000 must be made by the Procurement Department and approved by the Executive Director or their designee prior to award.
-Formal Procurement \$50,000 + Purchases \$50,000 or greater are subject to the requirements of the formal competitive solicitation process unless specifically exempted by law.
-Purchases over \$50,000 must be made by the Procurement Department and approved by the Board of Directors prior to award.
-Emergency Procurement \$50,000 + Must be approved by Executive Director or designee with approval at subsequent Board meeting.
+Simplified Acquisition \$10,000.00 to Unless otherwise authorized by this Policy or by law, Threshold (SAT) / Small \$49,999.99 purchases within this range require the solicitation of Purchase quotes or offers from an adequate number of qualified sources.
+Purchases in this range must be completed by the Procurement Department and approved by the Executive Director or their designee prior to award.
+Formal Procurements \$50,000.00 + Purchases above CVCOG's SAT are subject to the requirements of the formal competitive solicitation process unless specifically exempted by this Policy or by law.
+Purchases above CVCOG's SAT must be completed by the Procurement Department and approved by the Board prior to award.
+Consulting Services \$15,000.00 + Consulting services greater than or equal to \$15,000.00 must be approved by the Board prior to award.
+Emergency \$50,000.00 + Must be approved by the Executive Director or designee Procurement with approval at subsequent Board meeting.